 1/2 page $110

 Premium pages, Inside covers, centre spread, front and back prices on request.

-Over 4,500 printed, delivered to all household’s (except those with ‘no junk mail’, etc) across ALL islands.
-ALSO to coffee shops, real estate agents, Taxi’s, SMBI Little bus, IGA,, Emerald Isle and 5 Star shopping centres.
+Over 4,500 printed, and are delivered to all household’s (except those with ‘no junk mail’, etc) across ALL the islands.
+And I ALSO deliver to coffee shops, real estate agents, Taxi’s, SMBI Little bus, IGA,, Emerald Isle and 5 Star shopping centres.
 Basically everywhere…

 Now that’s a bargain…